 Yes, you’ll have to guide him through the cleanup process, so it’s not like you’re handing the entire task to him.
 But he does see what happens when he has an accident.
 More importantly, he feels compelled to poop in the toilet if he knows he has to clean up otherwise.

 Besides cleaning up the mess, another consequence can be what happens because of the accident.
 Maybe you have to cut playtime short to clean the mess or leave the park because he has to go home and change.
 Explain the real-life consequences of the choices he makes so he can make better ones next time.

 To make pooping in the toilet feel more regular, have your child sit on it at predictable times and for a set length.

-Make this a regular part of your day, just as he brushes his teeth after meals and changes into pajamas at night.
-That way, he develops a new habit that feels automatic rather than something she’ll fight about.
+Make sitting a regular part of your routine, just as she brushes her teeth twice a day and changes into pajamas at night.
+That way, she develops a habit that feels automatic rather than something she’ll fight about.

 No one likes being scolded or told what to do day in and day out.
 Encourage your child to poop in the toilet by praising any bit of progress you see.
-The more supported he feels, the more inclined he’ll be to continue that behavior.
+The more supported he feels, the more inclined he can be to continue that behavior.

 Keep in mind to praise progress, and not only what you define as “success.”
 Don’t just praise him for the times he poops in the toilet instead of his undies (because, at this point, those times might be few and far between).